 And Courtney Love's band Hole's biggest hit, "Celebrity Skin," kicks off the closing credits, after Carol has blasted off to put an end to the Kree-Skrull war for good.

-With any luck, Captain Marvel will get a sequel, and Carol will return to the Earth before the '90s are over.
+Captain Marvel will get a sequel, and Carol will return to the Earth before the '90s are over.
 What would she make of TRL and the teen movie surge?
 I hope we get to find out.